Falafel65/mavo-php/README.md

 The password is a md5 hashed string, salted with `mavo-`.
 If you want to change the salt, or use another method to store password, have a look into `login.php`, line 9

+## Security
+You may want, for an obscure reason, to protect your data files of public direct access.
+For that, you'll maybe put them in a folder with an server-side rule of access denying.
+But you still want your Mavo app to access the datas.
+Put the `mv-storage-secure` attribute on the app and the PHP backend will fetch the files for you.

 ## Example
 A navbar in BS4 :